-Provide information superiority and preeminent situational awareness to seize and maintain the tactical and operational initiative and to influence the enemy's actions, while denying the adversary the ability to do the same, across the spectrum of conflict and in all operating environments.

-Source Documents: NSS, NMS, DPG, APPG, AFSP

-Rationale Future Environment Impact/Effect To satisfy the theater combatant commander's requirements.
+Information Operations Provide information superiority and preeminent situational awareness to seize and maintain the tactical and operational initiative and to influence the enemy's actions, while denying the adversary the ability to do the same, across the spectrum of conflict and in all operating environments.
+Source Documents: NSS, NMS, DPG, APPG, AFSP Source Documents: NSS, NMS, DPG, APPG, AFSP Rationale Future Environment Impact/Effect To satisfy the theater combatant commander's requirements.
 Information and information systems are vulnerable to exploitation and interruption and needs to be protected.
 Aircraft navigation, communication, and defensive systems are vulnerable to attack.
 To protect our resources to conduct operations.
 To operate globally w/o interference.
 To maintain and retain the advantage.
-To improve security.
 To efficiently use of resources.
 Effective IO is crucial to secure, robust, flexible voice and data communication necessary for global MAF C2.
 Information warfare (IW) is a critical battlespace in today's infosphere during crises/contingencies and will continue to be a battlefield of the future.
 Although the MAF is primarily focused on defensive counterinformation, offensive capabilities for Military Deception and PSYOP are required.
-The MAF must have insight to offensive counterinformation to ensure operations are not placed at risk.
+The MAF must have insight to offensive counterinformation to ensure operations are publicated at risk.
 Future operations may be conducted in a volatile geopolitical world including the WMD environment.
 A higher number of small-scale contingencies and increasing US involvement in other operations (MOOTW, HUMRO, NEO, etc.) are expected.
 Availability and technological advancement of air defense systems will be more dependent on timely, accurate information.
 Unfavorable political climate will exist.
 C2 becomes increasingly important, as fixed operating environment decreases and mobile environment increases, information operations could be at risk.
 Sophisticated hostile information attacks will be more prevalent.
 Electronic Signals Perception Adversary will rely heavily on their information and information systems.
 Loss of mission and equipment by failing to understand/recognize enemy intentions.
 Loss of operational control and supporting information if C2 is not maintained.
 Availability of MAF critical information to the adversary making the enemy's targeting capability more effective.
 Ineffective MAF information systems.
 Inability to conduct operations.
 Inability to participate in joint information attacks.
 Information attack less effective; adversary still able to trust their information and information systems making them more effective.

-- Provide the capability to use information operations to counter threats from criminal activity, terrorism, and covert operations against MAF forces. - Provide the capability to counter adversary full-scale, strategic information attacks against MAF forces. - Provide the capability to ensure offensive and defensive IO superiority. - Provide warfighters immediate access to fully integrate information operations across the full spectrum of conflict. - Provide the capability to integrate IO into MAF wartime and peacetime exercises. - Provide the capability to protect all AMC information systems from information attacks and to test and verify that protection. - Provide MAF immediate access to fully integrated IO across the spectrum of conflict via integral forces or reachback. - Provide the capability to conduct IO risk assessment of MAF operations and systems. - Provide the capability to perform perception management in support of deployed MAF forces. - Provide the capability for near-real-time IO campaign assessments to update course-of-action development. - Provide the capability to autonomously identify and protect against MAF IW threats and vulnerabilities. - Provide a modeling and simulation capability for MAF IO. - Provide seamless integration of MAF, CAF, space and IO assets into an indistinguishable single entity. - Provide the capability to ensure MAF forces are fully trained in information operations and the vulnerabilities associated with it.
+Required Capabilities Required Capabilities Provide the capability to use information operations to counter threats from criminal activity, terrorism, and covert operations against MAF forces.
+Provide the capability to counter adversary full-scale, strategic information attacks against MAF forces.
+Provide the capability to ensure offensive and defensive IO superiority.
+Provide the capability to integrate IO into MAF wartime and peacetime exercises.
+Provide the capability to protect all AMC information systems from information attacks and to test and verify that protection.
+Provide the capability to conduct IO risk assessment of MAF operations and systems.
+Provide the capability to perform perception management in support of deployed MAF forces.
+Provide the capability to near-real-time IO campaign assessments to update course-of-action development.
+Provide the capability to autonomously identify and protect against MAF IW threats and vulnerabilities.
+Provide the capability to autonomously identify on MAF IO.
+Provide seamless integration of MAF, CAF, space and IO assets into an indistinguishable single entity.

+- Provide the capability to ensure MAF forces are fully trained in information operations and the vulnerabilities associated with it.